 Legendary indie band, Guided By Voices are preparing to release their new album, English Little League on April 30th.
-We caught up with Toby Sprout to talk about the new album, his solo career, and possibilities of a GBV tour.
+We caught up with Tobin Sprout to talk about the new album, his solo career, and possibilities of a GBV tour.

 When Guided By Voices broke up in 2005, was there ever a time when you thought you were done with music?

 Not really.
 I thought there would come a time that I wouldn’t tour anymore, but I knew I would always make music.
 It is something I really enjoy doing, so whether I release albums or not I would still make music.

 You have not released another solo album since the reunion of GbV.
 Is that still something you want to do?

 I’m working on an EP right now, but not sure when it will be released.
 It might become an album.